-4. Celebrations, Rewards and Snacks
+5. Celebrations, Rewards and Snacks

 - a.
-Teachers and parents/guardians will be given a list of recommended classroom snack foods and beverages, developed and disseminated by the Somerville Food and Nutrition Services Department in September.
-This list will meet the standards put forth by the "Act Relative to School Nutrition" signed into law on July 30, 2012.
-(Link in Appendix) - b.
-Parents/guardians are encouraged to support the District's nutrition education efforts by considering nutritional quality when selecting any snacks that they may donate for occasional class parties.
-Parents/guardians are encouraged to support these standards in the home environment. - c.
-All food items brought into the schools are required to contain nutritional content information.
-Non-prepackaged food items are also required to contain food preparation information including where the food was prepared, a list of ingredients used in preparation of the food item, known allergens that may be included among the ingredients, and the following statement if applicable: "Produced in a kitchen where nuts, tree nuts, or other allergyproducing products may have been present." - d.
+Teachers and parents/guardians can access a list of recommended classroom snack foods and beverages online developed by the Somerville Food and Nutrition Services Department. () - b.
+Schools and classrooms are encouraged to replace food at parties and celebrations with other celebratory items and activities. () - c.
+All food items brought into the schools are required to contain nutritional content information due to potential food allergies.
+Non-prepackaged food items are also required to contain food preparation information including where the food was prepared, a list of ingredients used in preparation of the food item, known allergens that may be included among the ingredients, and the following statement if applicable: "Produced in a kitchen where nuts, tree nuts, or other allergy producing products may have been present." - d.
 School staff will not use food or candy as a reward for children's accomplishments involving attendance, behavior, or academic performance.

-5. Fundraising
+6. Fundraising

 - a.
 Students, staff and volunteers are strongly encouraged to consider fun, healthy fundraising options.
-Fundraisers conducted during regular school hours should encourage and promote good health habits. () - b.
-Schools are encouraged to hold non-food fundraisers. - c.
-School fundraisers where food is sold will only be offered after school meals are over. - d.
-School fundraisers where food is sold are encouraged to select foods from the list of our recommended snack foods and beverages and/or foods that meet the Smart Snack Standards. ()
+Fundraisers conducted during the school day should encourage and promote good health habits. () - b.
+Schools are encouraged to hold non-food fundraisers. () - c.
+School fundraisers where food is sold will only be offered after school meals are over and will comply with USDA Smart Snacks In School standards. ()

-6. Health Promotion
+7. Health Promotion